tomizhang/QEMUAppleSilicon/README.md

 This is a fork of QEMU which provides Apple ARM device guest support.

-Usage guide is location in the [wiki](https://github.com/ChefKissInc/QEMUAppleSilicon/wiki).
+Usage guide is located in the [wiki](https://github.com/ChefKissInc/QEMUAppleSilicon/wiki).

 ## Supported Devices